eulazzo/codewars/README.md

 Can you find the needle in the haystack?
 Write a function findNeedle() that takes an array full of junk but containing one "needle" After your function finds the needle it should return a message (as a string) that says:
-"found the needle at position " plus the index it found the needle, so: findNeedle(['hay', 'junk', 'hay', 'hay', 'moreJunk', 'needle', 'randomJunk']) should return "found the needle at position 5"
+"found the needle at position " plus the index it found the needle, so:</br>
+findNeedle(['hay', 'junk', 'hay', 'hay', 'moreJunk', 'needle', 'randomJunk']) should return "found the needle at position 5"